mqst/gouge/README.md

 ## What is Gouge?

-Gouge is a simple Burp extension to extract or gouge all URLs which are seen in JS files as you visit different websites/webpages in Burp Suite.
-It is a Burp Suite extension written in Python and uses the Burp Suite API to extract URLs from JS files.
+Gouge is a Burp Suite extension to extract or GOUGE all URLs.
+It is a Burp Suite extension written in Python and uses the Burp Suite API to extract URLs from a webpage & all its JS files too!

 ## How to use Gouge?